Procedural island generator

-We’ve been working hard lately on reworking our island generator.
+To begin with, our focus lately has been on reworking our island generator.
 At the beginning of development we had a weak system, where you placed ‘spawner’ on an island with a set of rules to follow.
 This system did work, but as the development continued we have found little to no variations at the end and we became bored of it.
-Floatlands needed a procedural island generator!
+Consequently Floatlands needed a procedural island generator!

 Domen, our lead game designer, started working on his own procedural engine, which first produced simple islands with basic flora on it (trees, bushes and grass).
 The system can be easily tweaked as the development continues for optimization and gameplay purposes (e.g. too much trees at one spot – too much resources for player).